Track the companies that matter to you. It's FREE! Click one of these fan favorites to get started: Apple; Google; Ford.

 6. Fed's FRED

 There's no better place on the Internet to access current and historical macroeconomic figures than the abundant database maintained by the Federal Reserve Bank of St. Louis.
 Known affectionately as FRED, this is literally the go-to source for top economic thinkers, financial practitioners, business commentators, and academics.
-Paul Krugman, the brilliant and controversial New York Times columnist and economic Nobel laureate, has claimed to use it "three or four times a week, at least -- basically any time I'm addressing a U.S. macroeconomic issue."
+Paul Krugman, New York Times columnist and economic Nobel laureate, has claimed to use it "three or four times a week, at least -- basically any time I'm addressing a U.S. macroeconomic issue."

 The site contains chartable and downloadable datasets that shed light on unemployment, productivity, economic growth, credit costs, and exchange rates, to name only a few of the available topics.
 Indeed, if you've never had the opportunity to appreciate its wonders, then I highly encourage you to do so now.
 And if that whets your whistle, you can take it to the next level by exploring the Flow of Funds data on the website of the Fed's Board of Governors.